coleifer/flask-peewee/docs/rest-api.rst

 The project will be a simple 'twitter-like' app where users can post short messages and "follow" other users.

+.. note:: If you're using apache with mod_wsgi and would like to use any of
+    the auth backends that use basic auth, you will need to add the following
+    directive: ``WSGIPassAuthorization On``

 Project models
 ^^^^^^^^^^^^^^